charudatta10/charudatta10/README.md

 - [file-tagger](https://github.com/charudatta10/file-tagger) *A utility to add tags to files, enabling easy sorting, organizing, and retrieval based on custom metadata.*
 - [software validation Enginner](https://intel.com) *Interned at Intel, Bangalore (2019-2020), gaining hands-on experience in software validation and quality assurance processes.*

 ---

-**Let's Connect!**
+> [!Note]
+> 🌟 I Value Your Time and Input!
+> Your ideas matter to me—let’s create something extraordinary together!

+> [!Important]
+> 👉 Reach out now!
-Feel free to reach out for collaborations, discussions, or just to say hi! 😄
+> Got ideas, feedback, or just want to say hi?

+> [!Tip]
+> 🚀 Let’s connect!
+> The best collaborations start with a simple “Hello!” 😄